Search

 Ringo not included in Beatles re-release

-The Beatles ‘Love Me Do’ 50-year anniversary single re-release has been recalled by EMI, after the record label pressed a version of the track without Ringo Starr on it.
+EMI has recalled The Beatles’ ‘Love Me Do’ 50-year anniversary single re-release after an error resulted in a version of the track being pressed without Ringo Starr.

-There are two versions of the single, one with Ringo drumming, which was recorded on September 4 1962 and used on the early version of the single, and one featuring Andy White, who was brought in by producer George Martin and can be heard on the ‘Please, Please Me’ album.
+There exist two renditions of the single: one with Ringo on drums, recorded on September 4, 1962, which was included in the early version of the single, and another with Andy White, who was brought in by producer George Martin and appears on the ‘Please, Please Me’ album.

-Richard Porter, of www.beatlesinlondon.com, has got hold of a copy of the now rare vinyl pressing and confirmed the song wasn’t the original 1962 Parlophone release of the single.
+Richard Porter of www.beatlesinlondon.com has acquired a copy of this now rare vinyl pressing and confirmed that it is not the original 1962 Parlophone release of the single.

-He said: “On playing the single, the mistake is obvious.
-The version on it is not the original single version, but the version with Andy White on drums and Ringo on tambourine.
-The version that should have been on it has Ringo on drums.”
+He stated: “When playing the single, the mistake is clear.
+The version featured is not the original single but the one with Andy White on drums and Ringo on tambourine.
+The version that should have been included has Ringo on drums.”

-EMI informed record dealers of the recall and told them that there were currently “no plans to make the correct version”.
-The label also said they were under strict instructions from The Beatles’ Apple label to destroy the vinyl.
+EMI has communicated with record dealers regarding the recall, stating that there are currently “no plans to produce the correct version.”
+The label also mentioned they were instructed by The Beatles’ Apple label to destroy the vinyl.

 by Wallace McTavish